techpeace/personal-site-template/README.md

 ##### Taking Screenshots

-Use Safari to view a live version of your project.
+You can use [the screenshotter gem](https://github.com/ctide/screenshotter) to take screenshots of your projects.
+If you prefer to do it manually, then use Safari to view a live version of your project.
 Press command-shift-4-space, then click on the Safari window to save a screenshot to the Desktop.
 Now open the screenshot in Preview, and resize the image to 50% of its original size.
 Now drop the image file into `source/images`.

 #### Disqus integration (for blog)